serverless-guru/templates/sls-webpack/03_refactoringToWebpack/README.md

 - Monitoring Layer (Dynatrace is another example of a heavy npm module)

 (It should be noted that webpack often solves the npm module size issue by optimizing what gets packaged.
 We recommend using webpack first before reaching for Lambda Layers to solve this issue.
-Lambda Layers are a good solution when yoru code must use all of the very large NPM module)
+Lambda Layers are a good solution when your code must use all of the very large NPM module)

 ### Summary
-- Webpack will always help with package size, and is a tool we always recommend you use (Always)
+- Webpack is something we always recommend
-- NPM modules are great for code reuse of business logic (Often)
+- NPM modules are great for sharing reusable business logic or utils among many services
-- Lambda Layers are great when your service requires the use of very big node modules or binaries.
-(Less Often)
+- Lambda Layers are great for more specialized scenarios such as binaries or large npm module that will not be optimized with the webpack plugin